LanXSHJ/DDNS-DNSPod-rust/README.md

 # DDNS-DNSPod-rust

-A simple rust program which change DNS resolution of one domain to current ip of the machine by DNSPod API.
+A simple rust program which change DNS resolution record of one domain to current ip of the machine by DNSPod API.

 ## Usage
 ```